 School administrators are authorized to search students and/or their personal property if there is a reasonable basis for believing that the search will reveal evidence of a violation of school rules or the law.
-All lockers are the property of Arlington Public Schools, not the student.
-Therefore, lockers are subject to be searched by authorized personnel at any time.
+All lockers, desks, and school-issued electronic devices are the property of APS, not the student.
+Therefore, they are subject to be searched by authorized personnel at any time.